WebizenAI/devdocs/old-work-archives/2018-webizen-net-au/about/references/social-informatics-design-concept-and-principles.md

 The notes on an AI based [re:animation of persons](https://www.webizen.net.au/about/applied-theory-applications-for-a-human-centric-web/reanimation/), to some-degree discusses this concept in a more accessible manner; noting, the resolution of records stored today pales in comparison to what is going to be created as [Web of Things](https://www.webizen.net.au/about/knowledge-banking-a-technical-architecture-summary/web-of-things-iotld/) ( or Internet of Things) will do to society, in exponential ways.

-> <span style="font-weight: 400;">What is the ‘role of the observer’, and who is defined as the observer; who is defined as the legal actor, and who is defined as a stakeholder.</span>
+> What is the ‘role of the observer’, and who is defined as the observer; who is defined as the legal actor, and who is defined as a stakeholder.

-<span style="font-weight: 400;">Is it reasonable to expected that our information systems be defined as to yield new means in which the consequential narrative of defining an interpretative value of ‘truth’; be better equipped through the media format made use of to do so? </span>
+Is it reasonable to expected that our information systems be defined as to yield new means in which the consequential narrative of defining an interpretative value of ‘truth’; be better equipped through the media format made use of to do so?

-<span style="font-weight: 400;">Can these known problems be expressed by way of physics and other fields of science? </span>
+Can these known problems be expressed by way of physics and other fields of science?

-<span style="font-weight: 400;">Do false statement, and their </span>*<span style="font-weight: 400;">interference patterns</span>*<span style="font-weight: 400;">, algorithmically deliver programmable derivatives that can be relied upon; to be safe, as intended, as if; proper, or reliable; if it were the case, that it was the intended purpose.</span>
+Do false statement, and their interference patterns, algorithmically deliver programmable derivatives that can be relied upon; to be safe, as intended, as if; proper, or reliable; if it were the case, that it was the intended purpose.

 ##### **The importance of relations &amp; the role of quantum physics in Consciousness.**

-*<span style="font-weight: 400;">John Bell showed that the quantum predictions for entanglement are in conflict with local realism.
-From that ‘natural’ point of view any property we observe is</span>*
+John Bell showed that the quantum predictions for entanglement are in conflict with local realism.
+From that ‘natural’ point of view any property we observe is;

 *<span style="font-weight: 400;"> (a) evidence of elements of reality out there; and </span>*

 *<span style="font-weight: 400;">(b) independent of any actions taken at distant locations simultaneously with the measurement.</span>*<span style="font-weight: 400;"> </span>

-*<span style="font-weight: 400;">“We have learned in the history of physics that it is important not to make distinctions that have no basis — such as the pre-newtonian distinction between the laws on Earth and those that govern the motion of heavenly bodies.
+*“We have learned in the history of physics that it is important not to make distinctions that have no basis — such as the pre-newtonian distinction between the laws on Earth and those that govern the motion of heavenly bodies.
 I suggest that in a similar way, the distinction between reality and our knowledge of reality, between reality and information, cannot be made.
 There is no way to refer to reality without using the information we have about it.
 Maybe this suggests that reality and information are two sides of the same coin, that they are in a deep sense indistinguishable.
-If that is true, then what can be said in a given situation must, in some way, define, or at least put serious limitations on what can exist.”</span>*
+If that is true, then what can be said in a given situation must, in some way, define, or at least put serious limitations on what can exist.”*

 Source: [Message from the Quantum](https://www.nature.com/articles/438743a)

-<span style="font-weight: 400;">By considering the notations of </span>*<span style="font-weight: 400;"> Stapp who </span><span style="font-weight: 400;">favors the idea that quantum wave functions collapse only when they interact with consciousness as a consequence of “orthodox” quantum mechanics.
-“In order to make quantum mechanics work, you’ve got to bring the human agent into the equations of quantum mechanics which are designed to explain human experience.”</span>*
+By considering the notations of  Stapp who favors the idea that quantum wave functions collapse only when they interact with consciousness as a consequence of “orthodox” quantum mechanics.

+*“In order to make quantum mechanics work, you’ve got to bring the human agent into the equations of quantum mechanics which are designed to explain human experience.”*

 <iframe allowfullscreen="allowfullscreen" frameborder="0" height="315" loading="lazy" src="https://www.youtube.com/embed/ZYPjXz1MVv0?rel=0" width="560"></iframe>

-<span style="font-weight: 400;">it is problematic that the means through which these works have been created has absolutely nothing to do with linked-data or the means through which these works may be applied to artificial intelligence, semantic web powered, decentralised systems; so, the context needs to be adapted.</span>
+it is problematic that the means through which these works have been created has absolutely nothing to do with linked-data or the means through which these works may be applied to artificial intelligence, semantic web powered, decentralised systems; so, the context needs to be adapted.

-<span style="font-weight: 400;">Yet; The illustrated problem when applied to that specified purpose; may provide some reason as to why the </span>*<span style="font-weight: 400;">corpa</span>*<span style="font-weight: 400;"> &amp; </span>*<span style="font-weight: 400;">persona ficta </span>*<span style="font-weight: 400;">we have defined </span>*<span style="font-weight: 400;">artificium</span>*<span style="font-weight: 400;"> (artificially); as to still now dislocate the human to the infosphere now maintained by way of </span>*<span style="font-weight: 400;">artificium agency; and, </span>*<span style="font-weight: 400;">the means in which the records pertaining to us are continuing to be maintained; is now therefore able to be shown to be causing </span>*<span style="font-weight: 400;">distortions </span>*<span style="font-weight: 400;">to our shared reality,</span><span style="font-weight: 400;"> due to the design.</span>
+Yet; The illustrated problem when applied to that specified purpose; may provide some reason as to why the *corpa*<span style="font-weight: 400;"> &amp; </span>*<span style="font-weight: 400;">persona ficta </span>*<span style="font-weight: 400;">we have defined </span>artificium (artificially); as to still now dislocate the human to the infosphere now maintained by way of artificium agency; and, the means in which the records pertaining to us are continuing to be maintained; is now therefore able to be shown to be causing distortions to our shared reality, due to the design.

 these distortions have seemingly been purposefully applied to make limits.